NGWPC/icefabric-archive/docs/user_guide/icefabric_api.md

 ## Overview

 The Icefabric API is a FastAPI-based service that provides access to EDFS data stored in Apache Iceberg format.
-The API offers multiple data export formats and comprehensive metadata endpoints for hydrology and water resources applications.
+The API offers multiple data export formats and metadata endpoints for the hydrofabric and streamflow observations.

 ## Architecture